Create a Zero Trust Application Policy

 Enter a domain name in the Domain Name field.

 Ensure that the domain name is added to the DNS.
-The domain name resolves to the threat defense gateway interface from where the application is accessed.
+The domain name resolves to the Firewall Threat Defense gateway interface from where the application is accessed.
 The domain name is used to generate the ACS URL for all private applications in an Application Group.

 Step 5